pwncollege/example-dojo/README.md

 ### The Challenge

 The challenge is [`setuid`](https://en.wikipedia.org/wiki/Setuid).
-This is how your challenge will execute as root.
+This is how your challenge will execute as `root`.

 What this *really* means:
 - The process will run with an **effective** user of `root`.